Instructions for installing and using theprintspace print colour profiles in Adobe Lightroom to soft-proof your artwork.

 A soft proof is an onscreen preview of the colours that are achievable with a specific combination of printer and paper.
 The print profile is specific to theprintspace – each one has been built and tested by us to ensure we are achieving the maximum range of colours available from each print device.

-In order to view a soft proof you need to download our print profiles from our website and put them in the appropriate folder on your Mac or PC below for Lightroom to access them.
+In order to view a soft proof you need to download our print profiles from here and put them in the appropriate folder on your Mac or PC below for Lightroom to access them.

 Place the downloaded profiles into the applicable operating system folder:

 Once you have the image you want to soft proof go to the Develop module and select the Soft Proof button at the bottom of the page.

 The preview will turn white and a Proof Preview label appears in the top right hand corner with the soft proofing window options.

 In the Profile tab select the print profile downloaded from theprintspace website.
 If you do not see the theprintspace profiles in the list select Other from the drop down list.

 Now select the paper profile from the list in this example it is theprintspace Kodak Metallic.

 This will then change the image appearance to create a soft proof – i.e. the on-screen representation of the finished print on the chosen paper.
 Remember each paper will affect your image file in different ways based on the paper characteristics.